Feeling Insecure? 6 Tips To Quiet Your Inner Critic

 3. Say those thoughts out loud in the voice of your least favorite politician.

 Or say them quietly to yourself, or say them in a silly cartoon voice.
 "Not to ridicule it," Hayes says.
-"Just to remind you, it's just a voice inside you, talking."
+"Just to remind you, it's just a voice inside you talking."

 4. Trust that the thought will pass.